Online education has never been more important than it is today. The ability to learn online gives more flexibility to both educators and students.

 Whether you use encoding software or a hardware encoder depends on your budget and computer speed.
 Hardware encoders are much more expensive.
 They are independent of your computer and run on their own processor.

-There are several software encoders we recommend, including the free and open-source OBS Studio software encoder.
+There are several school streaming encoders we recommend, including the free and open-source OBS Studio software encoder.
 There are other RTMP options that work with Dacast, including VMix and Vidblaster, but they are limited to Windows operating systems only.
 If you want a more professional software encoder, one of the best available is Telestream’s Wirecast.
 You can download a free trial before purchasing.

 For more information on setting up live encoders, check out the Dacast Encoder Configuration page.